opendp/opendp/docs/source/developer/development-environment.rst

 Next, you'll need to build the Rust binaries.

-Make sure you are on the latest rust version:
+Make sure you are on the latest Rust version:

 .. code-block:: bash